-A high percentage of the Company's revenues are derived from insurance companies in both government owned and private insurance markets.
-Over the past two decades many private insurance companies have implemented DRP's with collision repair operators who have been recognized as consistent high quality, performance based repairers in the industry.
-The Company's ability to continue to grow its business in these markets, as well as maintain existing business volume and pricing, is largely reliant on its ability to maintain these DRP relationships.
-The Company continues to develop and monitor these relationships through ongoing measurement of the success factors considered critical by the insurance customer.
-The loss of any existing material DRP relationships could have a materially adverse effect on Boyd's operations and business prospects.
-Of the top five non-government owned insurance companies that the Company deals with, which in aggregate account for approximately 48% (2012 - 47%) of total sales, one insurance company represents approximately 17% (2012 - 16%) of the Company's total sales, while a second insurance company represents approximately 14% (2012 - 13%).
+A high percentage of the Company's revenues are derived from insurance companies.
+Over the past 25+ years, many private insurance companies have implemented DRP's with collision repair operators who have been recognized as consistent high quality, performance based repairers in the industry.
+The Company's ability to continue to grow its business, as well as maintain existing business volume and pricing, is largely reliant on its ability to maintain these DRP relationships.
+The Company continues to develop and monitor these relationships through ongoing measurement of the success factors considered critical by insurance clients.
+The loss of any existing material DRP relationship could have a material adverse effect on Boyd's operations and business prospects.
+Of the top five non-government owned insurance companies that the Company deals with, which in aggregate account for approximately 49% (2014 - 47%) of total sales, one insurance company represents approximately 15% (2014 - 16%) of the Company's total sales, while a second insurance company represents approximately 14% (2014 - 15%).

 DRP relationships are governed by agreements that are usually cancellable upon short notice.
-These relationships can change quickly, both in terms of pricing and volumes, depending upon collision repair shop performance, cycle time, cost of repair, customer satisfaction, competition, insurance company management and program changes and general economic activity.
-To mitigate this risk, management fosters close working relationships with its customers and the Company continually seeks to diversify and grow its customer base both in Canada and the U.S. There can be no assurance given that relationships with DRP customers will not change in the future which could impair Boyd's revenues and result in a material adverse effect on the Company's business.
+These relationships can change quickly, both in terms of pricing and volumes, depending upon collision repair shop performance, cycle time, cost of repair, customer satisfaction, competition, insurance company management, program changes and general economic activity.
+To mitigate this risk, management fosters close working relationships with its insurance company clients and customers and the Company continually seeks to diversify and grow its client base both in Canada and the U.S. There can be no assurance given that relationships with insurance company clients will not change in the future, which could impair Boyd's revenues and result in a material adverse effect on the Company's business.